splunk/splunk-connect-for-snmp/docs/configuration/poller-configuration.md

  - `port` [OPTIONAL] - SNMP listening port.
 Default value `161`.
  - `version` [REQUIRED] - SNMP version, allowed values: `1`, `2c` or `3`
  - `community` [OPTIONAL] - SNMP community string, filed is required when `version` is `1` or `2c`
- - `secret` [OPTIONAL] - usernameSecrets define which secrets in "Secret" objects in k8s should be use, as a value it need to put name of "Secret" objects.
-Field is required when `version` is `3`.
+ - `secret` [OPTIONAL] - usernameSecrets define which secrets in "Secret" objects in k8s should be used, as a value it need to put name of "Secret" objects.
+This field is required when selected `version` is `3`.
 More information how to define "Secrets" object for SNMPv3 can be found in [SNMPv3 Configuration](snmpv3-configuration.md)
  - `securityEngine` [OPTIONAL] - Security engine required by SNMPv3.
 Field is required when `version` is `3`.
  - `walk_interval` [OPTIONAL] - Define interval in second for SNMP walk, default value `42000`
- - `profiles` [OPTIONAL] - list of SNMP profiles which need to be used for device.
-More than one profile can be added by semicolon separation eg. `profiale1;profile2`.
+ - `profiles` [OPTIONAL] - list of SNMP profiles which need to be used for a device.
+More than one profile can be added, profiles should be separated by a semicolon eg. `profile1;profile2`.
 More about profile in [Profile Configuration](../scheduler-configuration/#configure-profile)
- - `SmartProfiles` [OPTIONAL] - enabled SmartProfile, default value true.
-Allowed value: `true`, `false`.
+ - `SmartProfiles` [OPTIONAL] - enables SmartProfiles, allowed values: `true`, `false`.
 Default value is `true`
- - `delete` [OPTIONAL] - flags which define if inventory should be deleted from scheduled tasks for walk and gets.
+ - `delete` [OPTIONAL] - flag which defines if inventory should be deleted from scheduler configuration.
 Allowed value: `true`, `false`.
 Default value is `false`.

 Example:
 ```yaml